Daher

-Daher (also stylised as DAHER) is a French industrial conglomerate.
+Daher (also stylized as DAHER) is a French industrial conglomerate.
 It is operational across the aerospace, defence, nuclear, and automotive industrial sectors in the fields of manufacturing, services, and transport.

-It was founded in 1863 as a shipping company based in Marseille, France; within its first decade of operation, it was taken over by the Daher family, who have held a controlling stake in the company for over 100 years.
-During the first half of the twentieth century, Daher became a specialist as transporting outsized payloads, such as railway locomotives and industrial equipment, over long distance sea routes.
-It was increasingly chartered to undertake challenging tasks, becoming involved in the energy and aerospace sectors to handle logistics.
-By the end of the century, Daher was active around the world, being contracted to undertake logistical services to a variety of heavy industries.
+It was founded in 1863 as a shipping company based in Marseille, France.
+Within its first decade of operation, it was taken over by the Daher family, who have held a controlling stake in the company for over 100 years.

-During the twenty-first century, Daher has grown its presence within the aviation industry, acquiring both French general aviation manufacturer SOCATA and American aircraft company Quest Aircraft.
+During the twenty-first century, Daher has branched into the aviation industry, acquiring both French general aviation manufacturer SOCATA and American aircraft company Quest Aircraft.
 In addition to manufacturing its own light aircraft range, it is also active as a subcontractor of aerostructures on behalf of several aerospace firms, including Airbus, Boeing, Dassault, and Gulfstream Aerospace.
-During the 2010s, Daher launched an intensive effort to expand its footprint in the Americas.